hellstorm-software/Kult-Rising/readme.md

 - added on death event to extraction demo
 - added player respawn to extraction demo
 - added character model to inventory
+- moved inventory UI to the right side of the screen

 Fixes<br>
 - <i>fixed a bug that caused the enemy ai to move away from the player when aggrevated instead of towards the player</i>